 But why not build a proper, dedicated cycle facility that will be

 useful to everyone riding bikes here?
-I suggest the largest
+I suggest the largest proportion

-coming back from a ride in the countryside to the west of Harrogate.
+a ride in the countryside to the west of Harrogate.
 They won't cycle on

 Do the designers of these routes ever go and look afterwards, and watch

 Whose idea was this?
-Was it just what was proposed by the
+Was it just what was proposed by the developers?

-convenient, usable, dedicated bike lane is more expensive, I'd rather have fewer of them or
+dedicated bike lane is more expensive, I'd rather have fewer of them or

 a shorter length, but do it properly.